linkerd/website/linkerd.io/content/2.13/tasks/configuring-retries.md

 ## Retries

-For routes that are idempotent and don't have bodies, you can edit the service profile and add `isRetryable` to the retryable route:
+For routes that are idempotent, you can edit the service profile and add `isRetryable` to the retryable route:

 ```yaml
 spec: